-IFRS 17 was issued in May 2017, and it was amended in 2020 and 2021.
-The amendments include deferral of the date of initial application of IFRS 17 by two years to annual beginning on or after 1 January 2023 (from the original effective date of 1 January 2021); provide additional transition reliefs; simplify some requirements to reduce the costs of applying IFRS 17 and revise some requirements to make the results easier to explain.
+IFRS 17 was issued in May 2017 and was amended in 2020 and 2021.
+The amendments include deferral of the date of initial application of IFRS 17 by two years to annual beginning on or after 1 January 2023 (from the original effective date of 1 January 2021); provide additional reliefs; simplify some requirements to reduce the costs of applying IFRS 17 and revise some requirements to make financial performance easier to explain.
 IFRS 17 replaces an interim Standard - IFRS 4 Insurance Contracts - from annual reporting periods beginning on or after 1 January 2023.

-(c) Classification of Liabilities as Current or Non-current - Amendments to IAS 1
+(c) Lack of Exchangeability - Amendments to IAS 21